By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 (the "Website").
 These terms and conditions ("Terms") govern how you (“you,” or the “User”) can access and use the Website, as well as any services provided by Redo Tax ("Redo Tax," "we," or "us").
 By accessing or using the Website, you agree to be bound by these Terms.
 If you do not agree with these Terms, please refrain from using the Website.

-1. Services Provided
+1. Services Provided and Our Role

-2. Engagement and Fees
+2. Engagement with Partners and Fees

 2.1.
-Engagement of Subcontractors or Partners:
+Engagement of Partners:

 2.2.
 Fees:

-3. Dispute Resolution
+3. Dispute Resolution and Binding Arbitration

 4. Limitation of Liability